xGOODDEVILx/anotherui/README.md

 ---

-## Contributing
+## Contributing 🤝

-We welcome contributions from the community!
+As I mentioned, This is a personal project, but I welcome contributions from the community!
 Follow these steps to get started:

 1. **Fork the Repository**: